shantanupaul81/flipkart-app/client/README.md

-I uploaded env filed also .
+I uploaded env file also .
 So that Skill Academy can check my project

 # Getting Started with Create React App